SeraphSecure/Avalonia.Labs/src/Avalonia.Labs.Lottie/README.md

-# Avalonia.Skia.Lottie
+# SeraphSecure.AvaloniaLottie

-An lottie animation player control for Avalonia.
+A Lottie animation player control for Avalonia.

+This fork implements playback control functions for Lottie animations - play, pause, stop, and seek.

+For the original readme and documentation, please see: https://github.com/AvaloniaUI/Avalonia.Labs/tree/main/src/Avalonia.Labs.Lottie

 ## Usage